Updated: July 22, 2021

-Yes, the applause from the crowds in London has died down and the city is returning to its usual hubbub.
-But, we Canadians are still as proud as ever of our homegrown redhead talent, triathlete Paula Findlay.
+I remember listening to the major applause from the crowds in London.
+I am Canadian and we are forever proud of our homegrown redhead talent, triathlete Paula Findlay.

 Paula Findlay is a stunning 23-year-old who was born and raised in Edmonton, Alberta, Canada.
 She has been a swimmer since the age of 10, and added running and cycling to the roster as the years went on.